 Effecting meaningful change means successfully steering leading political and policy practitioners towards the threats of democracy and potential solutions to ineffective governance, as well as bringing together a broad community of reformers and arming them with the information, tools, and expertise they need to make a lasting impact on our governing institutions.
-With programming that establishes bonds between practitioners and CEG's network of scholars, and students and provides platforms for those practitioners to advance their reform work, CEG is tapping the vast wealth of knowledge and expertise from the field in service of our mission.
+With programming that establishes bonds between practitioners, CEG's network of scholars, and students, CEG is tapping the vast wealth of knowledge and expertise from the field in service of our mission.